Emotional Marketing: The Role of Impactful Storytelling

 If you have a landing page that promotes your visitors to download your latest infographic, instead of just summarising its content, you may consider mentioning the background of what prompted you to develop this infographic and why this material could be of interest to your customers.
 This may indicate that you empathise with your customers and are aware of their pain points.

 Another great way to build a strong narrative is to let your customers be the heroes.
 A city’s economic development office wanted to create a narrative that would motivate and empower consumers.
 They did so by starting a blog series where local businesses could tell their stories about why they chose to locate in the city and what their experience working with the economic development office has been like.
 This is a unique way to do brand storytelling because it comes from the customers rather than the business itself.
 This makes the stories more credible and believable, and it also helps to create a sense of community among the businesses in the city.
-When people hear stories from other people, they are more likely to believe them and be persuaded by them.
+When people hear stories from other people, they are more likely to believe them.

-Does emotion play any role in the B2B world? – You’d be surprised!
+Does Emotion Play any Role in the B2B world? – You’d be Surprised!

 Emotional marketing can appear native to B2C content, but it’s almost foreign to B2B.
 The foremost reason being—it’s unlikely for your audience to engage with your brand emotionally when you’re selling complex solutions to businesses.
 Despite this, it is heartening to see that B2B marketers are becoming more customer-centric and ramping up their branding efforts.

-But does emotional marketing really cut the deal for B2B?
+But does Emotional Marketing Really Cut the Deal for B2B?

 A study by Google and CEB’s Marketing Leadership Council found that B2B customers are surprisingly, significantly more emotionally connected to their vendors and service providers than consumers.
 Of the 9 B2B brands studied, 7 brands had displayed more than 50% level of emotional connection with their vendors and service providers.